BHM: LSU's first black football player, Lora Hinton

 He said, “My greatest attribute had the ability to cut and move without breaking my speed.”

-Before officially becoming a tiger, the Virginia-native made a visit to campus to reassure his worrying mother that he’d be safe in the deep south, and on that trip he went to a bar with his soon-to-be teammates, Tyler Lafosse, and future All-American Warren Capone.
+Before officially becoming a tiger, the Virginia-native made a visit to campus to reassure his worrying mother that he’d be safe in the deep south, and on that trip he went to a bar with his soon-to-be teammates, Tyler Lafauci, and future All-American Warren Capone.

 “They wouldn’t allow me to come in, and of course they players I was with got extremely upset,” he said.
-“Tyler Lafosse wanted to take the place apart, but I finally convinced them we don’t have to go here,” he recalled.
+“Tyler Lafauci wanted to take the place apart, but I finally convinced them we don’t have to go here,” he recalled.

 That moment sealed the deal for Hinton.